Should I Pay Cash Or Finance My Car?

 Cons of Car Finance

-There are also a few downsides to car finance as well, including these:
+There are also a few downsides to car finance, including these:

 Interest Payments